cybercore-co-ltd/AICity2022-Track3/README.md

 ```
 For example:
 ```
+./reproduce_scripts/second_stage_classifier/inference.sh \
+    ./data/raw_video/A2 \
+    proposals.json \
-./reproduce_scripts/second_stage_classifier/inference.sh ./data/raw_video/A2 proposals.json result_submission.json
+    result_submission.json
 ```
-After running this script: we have result file: ./result_submission.json which is used for post-processing in the next step.
+After running this script: we have result file: `result_submission.json` which is used for post-processing in the next step.

 ### Step 3: post-processing and generate submission file on Server.
 ```
+INPUT_FILE=result_submission.json
-./reproduce_scripts/gen_submit.sh result_submission.json
+./reproduce_scripts/gen_submit.sh $INPUT_FILE
 ```
+where:
++ `INPUT_FILE` is the output from step 2.
++ This will generate the file `submit.txt` for submission.
++ NOTE: For submission, we need the `video_ids` file, such as one in `tools/detector/video_ids_A2clean.csv`.
+To run inference on B dataset (unknown at this time), we need a similar file.

 # Credits:
 We thank [mmaction2](https://github.com/open-mmlab/mmaction2) and [action-former](https://github.com/happyharrycn/actionformer_release) for the code base.
 Please cite their work if you found our code is helpful.